-Yoga is really beneficial for over 60s too, as another area that deteriorates as you get older is balance.
+Yoga is really beneficial for over 60s, too, as balance is another area that deteriorates as you get older.
 Practising yoga is perfect for this, as the movements are designed to help improve balance and spatial awareness.
-Doing yoga regularly can really help keep you up and about on your own for longer, especially if you're worried about having to rely on people to help you get around.
+In addition, doing yoga regularly can help keep you up and about on your own for longer, especially if you're worried about relying on people to help you get around.

-Swimming is a perfect exercise option for over 60s.
+Swimming is a perfect exercise option for those over 60.
 It's low impact whilst still providing you with a solid weight loss workout.
 Plus you can do classes, just go for a swim, try indoors and outdoors, the choices are endless with swimming.
-It is probably one of the best choices for anyone over the age of 60.
+So it is probably one of the best choices for anyone over the age of 60.

 When it comes to specific weight loss exercises for your age, it really does depend on your level of fitness, but there are loads of choices.
 As long as you know what you can achieve, then all of these exercises are good for all ages.
 If you don't see something in your age category that you like, then take a look at the others; these are just suggestions.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.

 If you experience dizziness, nausea, chest pain, or any other abnormal symptoms, stop the workout at once and consult a physician or doctor immediately.